phargogh/softwareteam/README.md

    While some consumers of NatCap's science and information will only require access to existing workflows and results, others have unique use cases requiring their own analyses.
-We believe we can lower the barrier for entry for these researchers and expand access by:
+We believe we can lower the barrier for entry for these researchers and expand access to InVEST by:

    1. Making the InVEST user interface and documentation more accessible to more users and,